PeculiarVentures/goodkey-downloads/TESTING.md

 pkcs11-tool --module /usr/local/lib/gkp11.so -O
 ```

+This command will list all keys and certificates available on the device.
+Make sure to copy the ID of the private key you intend to use for signing operations.

 #### Listing Supported Mechanisms

 To list all cryptographic mechanisms supported by the GoodKey PKCS#11 module: